 The Audit Committee is responsible in particular for:

 The Members of the Audit Committee that meet the independence criteria in line with art.
 129 sec.
-3 of the Act of 11 May 2017 on statutory auditors, audit firms and public oversight (Journal of Laws No. 1089) are the Chairman of the Audit Committee Mr. Maciej Jankiewicz and the member of Audit Committee Mr. Raimondo Eggink.
+3 of the Act of 11 May 2017 on statutory auditors, audit firms and public oversight (Journal of Laws No. 1089) are the President of the Audit Committee Mr. Jacek Grzywacz, the Member of Audit Committee Mr. Piotr Szczepiórkowski.

 The members of the Audit Committee have the qualifications and experience in the field of financial terms and the industry in which the Issuer operates.